a4my/my-pig-game/README.md

 # my-pig-game 🐽

-This repository contains the files of my own version of the Pig Game!
-This game was one of the very first JavaScript tutorial I followed and I wanted to create my own version and add a few "improvements" such as a leaderboard and a window rule.
+This project is my own version of the famous Pig game and it is one the very first JavaScript project I did alone.
+I actually take pride in implementing a leaderboard and a modal to set the rules of the game and the names of the two players!

 ## Demo 🖥 [live preview](https://a4my.github.io/my-pig-game/)